Cellular Signalling in Health and Disease

 By attending the course, the student will achieve:

-The course provides the student with a detailed and comprehensive knowledge on how signaling systems control specified cellular and physiological processes during development and in tissue homeostasis (see also "Criteria for exam assessment").
+The course provides the student with a detailed and comprehensive knowledge on how signaling systems from an experimental view control specified cellular and physiological processes during development and in tissue homeostasis (see also "Criteria for exam assessment").
 The course presents the latest research within selected research areas on cell-cell communication and how signaling pathways are integrated into higher order networks that dictate the biological output of pathway activity.
 This will provide knowledge into how aberrant regulation of cell signaling is coupled to developmental disorders as well as diseases in the adult.

 The course covers theoretical and experimental knowledge based on text books, original articles and review papers such that the student will be able to analyze, interpret and evaluate experimental data obtained from cell biological research that covers the criteria for exam assessment (please see "Criteria for exam assessment").